nextgenusfs/amptk/docs/pre-processing.rst

 Processing SRA Data
 -------------------------------------
 Amplicon data from the NCBI Small Read Archive (SRA) is typically provided in a single FASTQ file per sample, i.e. an experiment with 48 samples will have 48 SRA archives, which could be composed of PE reads or SE reads depending on the platform.
+Extracting PE Illumina data for such a project could be done like this:

 For example, `BioProject PRJNA400449 <https://www.ncbi.nlm.nih.gov/bioproject/PRJNA400449>`_ is composed of 24 samples.
 To download this project using `SRApy <https://github.com/kdmurray91/SRApy>`_ you could run the following:

 .. code-block:: none